emrgnt-cmplxty/automata/automata/docs/core/agent/automata_agent_conversation_database.rst

 --------

-``AutomataAgentConversationDatabase`` is an essential component for utilizing Automata agents, as it allows storing and managing conversation histories for each session.
-Using this class, agents can effectively reference conversation histories to provide responses in a multi-turn interaction context.
+``AutomataAgentConversationDatabase`` is an essential component for utilizing Automata providers, as it allows storing and managing conversation histories for each session.
+Using this class, providers can effectively reference conversation histories to provide responses in a multi-turn interaction context.
 The class offers methods for saving and retrieving messages from a session, along with metadata interactions to